Open Now ?

 Yellow water, on the other hand, is just urine waste.
 And while it is not as harmful as black water, it cannot be treated as easily as greywater either.

-Having said that, you should know that not all greywater can be used for irrigating your garden.
+Having said that, you should know that not all greywater can be used to irrigate your garden.
 For instance, dark greywater has a higher concentration of chemical contaminants, making it unsuitable for this purpose.

 Graywater Recyling